 advertisers and telemarketers.
 Now I’ve been talking about (some would say “harping on”) this topic for some time.
 I’m beginning to think I need a new category for posts: “we get the regulations we deserve.”
 First, I’m not sure who the people are that are getting fed up.
-But whoever they are, they are apparently downloading software to block ads, installing it on their PCs, tablets, phones and servers and also putting extensions in their browsers to strip out ads from the sites they are visiting.
-This has started a “war” of sorts with the advertisers–blocking the software blocking ads!
-Consumers are lobbying the FTC to stop phone calls from marketers and there is a movement to keep companies from using face-recognition software to track and advertise to individuals (a la the movie Minority Report).
+But whoever they are, they are downloading software to block ads, installing it on their PCs, tablets, phones, and servers, and putting extensions in their browsers to strip out ads from the sites they are visiting.
+That has started a “war” of sorts with the advertisers–blocking the software blocking ads!
+Consumers are lobbying the FTC to stop phone calls from marketers.
+There is a movement to keep companies from using face-recognition software to track and advertise to individuals (a la the movie Minority Report). <rant>

 In a Flash

 I have my own pet peeve in this area.
-Actually, I have several, but I’ll pick one and be brazen enough to name names.
+I have several, but I’ll pick one and be brazen enough to name names.
 There are still sites that use Adobe Flash.
 Thankfully, it’s on the way out for almost all uses.
 [Update: Adobe Announces Flash Deprecation] Frequently, a new update is required for Flash.
 For security reasons, I don’t allow automatic updates on most software.
-Instead, I opt for notification and I manage the installation of the updates.
+Instead, I opt for notification, and I manage the installation of the updates.
 I should note that I use a lot of Adobe software and depend on it.
-The Creative Cloud software for photographers is awesome and I highly recommend it.
+The Creative Cloud software for photographers is fantastic and I highly recommend it.
 But the Flash people were desperate — and were acting that way.

-Meanwhile, I will aggressively send unwanted email to the SPAM black lists.
-I will screen all phone calls — actually, if your name doesn’t show on my phone, I will not take your call, period.
-I will studiously avert my eyes from the ads being pushed on me.
+Meanwhile, I will aggressively send unwanted email to the SPAM blacklists.
+I will screen all phone calls.
+If your name doesn’t show on my phone, I will not take your call, period.
+I will studiously avert my eyes from the ads vendors push on me.
 I will begin lobbying for control of my information.
-If you want to use my private information, I want you to pay me for it — in some way, be that actual cash in my account or bartering for no ads, etc. If I continue to be “harassed and annoyed” by push marketing and selling, I will redouble my efforts to make sure I and others vote the offenders off the island by boycotting their products and services.
+If you want to use my private information, I want you to pay me for it — in some way, be that actual cash in my account or bartering for no ads.
+If I continue to be “harassed and annoyed” by push marketing and selling, I will redouble my efforts to make sure I and others vote the offenders off the island by boycotting their products and services. </rant>

-An open message to vendors: I know where to find the products, services and information I need or want.
+An open message to vendors: I know where to find the products, services, and information I need or want.
 I am not an unusual consumer in that regard.
 Stop wasting your resources.
-Direct your efforts to being found.
+Direct your efforts to be found.
 Respect my information as you gather it, don’t abuse it.
-I suggest repeating this phrase at least three times a day; “We get the regulations we deserve.”
+I suggest repeating this phrase at least three times a day, “We get the regulations we deserve.”
 To sell is to be evil.
 Stop being evil.